dfols/javascript-guide/README.md

 # JavaScript Guide

 This guide is designed to provide a comprehensive overview of JavaScript, a versatile programming language widely used for web development.
-Topics will be arranged from basic to advanced, with clear code examples and explanations.

 ## Table of Contents